beckn/protocol-server/local-setup.md

    Uh/qEeDz5LrZapUKal2vY4fxffIONciN1JWMMSVvcwu1pEX5cAnejYTc0NY+Pl88arkdNU2pr8Mo/HxVOky+WA==
    ```

+8. To expose local PS-BPP-Network to Internet follow [Exposing local Protocol-server to Internet]

+9. After generating URL follow [Registering on BECKN Registry] to register the PS-BPP-Network.

-6. Now Configure the `default.yml` of both BAP-Client and BAP-Network as per below specification.
+10. After Registering, Now Configure the `default.yml` of both PS-BPP-Client and PS-BPP-Network as per below specification.

    - **Port:** Enter the port where you want to run your application.